GaloisInc/cardano-network-service-assurance/doc/DesignAndArchitecture.md

 ### Further Details

-For yet further details, refer to [Spinning Up and Using CNSA](RunningCNSA.md)
+For further details on running CNSA, refer to [Spinning Up and Using CNSA](RunningCNSA.md).

+For details on some internals of CNSA, see [CNSA Analyses](Analyses.md).